Mateusz-best-creator/C_KingKong/README.md

    - Climb ladders, jump barrels, and navigate challenging levels just like in the original game.

 ### 2. Multi-Level Adventure:
-   - Conquer multiple levels of increasing difficulty as you strive to rescue the princess from the clutches of Donkey Kong.
+   - Conquer multiple levels of increasing difficulty as you are trying to get the treasure.
    - Each level presents new challenges and obstacles to keep you engaged and entertained.

 ### 3. Hall of Fame: